-A varicocele refer to dilated veins within the pampiniform plexus.
+A varicocele refers to dilated veins within the pampiniform plexus.

-It is strongly associated with infertility, and is seen in around 40% of men presenting with infertility.
+It is strongly associated with infertility and as such varicoceles are seen in around 40% of men presenting with infertility.

 Varicoceles occur due to dilation of the pampiniform plexus in the scrotum.

-The majority occur on the left side (around 90%) due to the asymmetrical anatomy (note variant anatomy is common).
-The left gonadal vein is longer and joins the left renal vein at a right angle.
+The majority occur on the left side (around 90%) due to the asymmetrical anatomy (though it should be noted variant anatomy is common).
+The left gonadal vein is longer and joins the left renal vein at a right angle and as such is more likely to have raised pressures.
 The right gonadal vein drains more obliquely, directly into the IVC.

-Varicoceles may be a sign of a renal cancer (or other intra-abdominal cancers).
-The majority of all varicoceles occur on the left side as the left gonadal vein tends to drain at a sharp angle into the left renal vein and is longer than the right draining into the IVC.
-The vast majority of varicoceles will not indicate cancer, however tumours that compress venous return (classically left side, but right side may also be affected) can be a cause.
+Varicoceles may be a sign of renal cancer (or other intra-abdominal cancers/masses).
+The majority of varicoceles occur on the left side as the left gonadal vein tends to drain at a sharp angle into the left renal vein and is longer than the right draining into the IVC.
+The vast majority of varicoceles will not indicate cancer, however, tumours that compress venous return (classically left side, but right side may also be affected) can be a cause.

-As such conduct a close examination, relevant investigations and consider referral, particularly in older patients with unexplained new varicocele.
-Additionally NICE advise urgent referral in those with varicocele which appear suddenly and are painful, do not drain when lying down or a solitary right-sided varicocele.
+As such conduct a close examination, relevant investigations and consider referral, particularly in older patients with an unexplained new varicocele.
+Additionally NICE advise urgent referral in those with varicoceles that appear suddenly and are painful, do not drain when lying down or for a solitary right-sided varicocele.

 Varicoceles are frequently asymptomatic apart from the palpable veins.

-The most common symptom is a painless testicular swelling / palpable veins.
+The most common symptom is painless scrotal swelling / palpable veins.
 This is classically described as a ‘bag of worms’.
-It may reduce on lying and be exacerbated by a Valsalva manoeuvre.
+It may reduce on lying down and be exacerbated by a Valsalva manoeuvre.

-Signs of testicular atrophy may be seen on the affected side.
-Some patients develop symptoms discomfort, pain or a dragging sensation.
+Signs of testicular atrophy can sometimes be seen on the affected side.
+Some patients develop symptoms of discomfort, pain or a dragging sensation.

 Varicoceles are normally a clinical diagnosis.

 Testicular examination will normally demonstrate dilated veins - classically described as a bag of worms.
-Examination is conducted both standing and lying, and may involve dynamic manoeuvres.
+The examination is conducted both standing and lying down and may involve dynamic manoeuvres (e.g Valsalva manoeuvre - forced expiration against a closed glottis).
 The size of each testicle should be evaluated.

-Doppler USS may be used in cases of diagnostic uncertainty and to confirm diagnosis.
+Doppler USS may be used in cases of diagnostic uncertainty.
 Fertility assessments may be completed.
 Semen analysis can be sent alongside FSH and testosterone levels.

-Varicoceles may be graded based upon clinical findings.
+Varicoceles may be graded based on clinical findings.

-The two key complications of varicoceles are testicular atrophy and infertility.
+The two key (related) complications of varicoceles are testicular atrophy and infertility.

 Varicoceles may effect efficacy and function of sperm.
 The exact pathophysiology is unclear but may involve impairment of the normal countercurrent mechanism leading to raised intra-scrotal temperatures.
 Vascular congestion within the testicle may also be responsible.

 Surgical management to improve fertility is an area of controversy.
-Currently NICE CG 156 advises against varicocele surgery for infertility as it does not appear to improve pregnancy rates.
-However, NICE CKS on varicoceles does recommend referral to urology in men with abnormal semen parameters and grade II/III varicocele for consideration of surgery.
+Currently, NICE CG 156 advises against varicocele surgery for infertility as it does not appear to improve pregnancy rates.

 NICE outlines a number of specific instances in which to refer patients.